significa/react-snuggle/README.md

 [Demo](https://significa.github.io/react-snuggle/)

-Like a loving couple snuggling in bed, `react-snuggle` basically tries to move everything very intimate and comfortable by filling every space available (using CSS grid and a bit of javascript).
+Like a loving couple snuggling in bed, `react-snuggle` basically tries to make everything very intimate and comfortable by filling every space available (using CSS grid and a bit of javascript).

 ## Features